diegocasmo/knowledge/lecture-notes/computer-science-masters-uppsala-university/semester-2/advanced-computer-architecture/2018-01-19-caches-and-vm.md

   - little endian: the least significant bye of the data is placed ad the byte with the lowest address

 ### Virtual Memory System
+- virtual memory means some objects may reside on disk
+- an address space is broken into fixed-size blocks, called pages
 - an address space is divided into segments
   - text segment stores instructions
   - data segment stores static data